thefangbear/JNI-By-Examples/README.md

 **A Practical Tip:** Don't be afraid of casting!
 JNI is amazingly tolerant for casting between C primitive types and j-prefixed types.
 However, for most C++-specific objects, some manual labour is needed.
 A Java `byte` is roughly equal to a C++ `char`/`unsigned char`.

+For **more examples** and getting a general "gist" of JNI to start, view the source code of this repository.

 This is about the end of your journy/actually coding/ a JNI application.
 Good luck!